princomp/princomp.github.io/source/docs/about/dev_guide.md

 `labs/` | lab exercises
 `lectures/` | lecture notes
 `slides/` | slides
-`templates/` | templates, filters and fonts files used for building this resource `vid/` | video files
+`templates/` | templates and filters used for building this resource `vid/` | video files
 `Makefile` | makefile used to compile this resource `index.md` | website index page